 Posters are a quick way to inform people about events, warn them of dangers, advertise things of sale, and send a positive message.

-You could create and design a poster about something not connected with COVID 19.
 1.Design a poster about a special event e.g. your birthday, a party, a holiday destination, a plant sale, a bicycle race, a marathon run, a car boot sale.
 Things to think about a. the date b., the day c., the time d. what will happen at the, event, e. the cost, f. the place

 Some posters will require you to use persuasive vocabulary like, awesome, fantastic, enjoyable, free, value for money.
 Do some research to find out other persuasive words.
 There are heaps of them out there!